"Nine more seasons until I get that dipping Szechuan sauce – for 97 more years. I want that McNugget sauce, Morty!”

 Here’s how they made their case.
 Like something out of The Matrix or Inception, part of the episode was set inside a simulation of Rick’s brain, where he was able to acquire a portion of the now-cancelled sauce and prove to the Galactic Federation agent that the sauce was as delicious as he said it was.

-Later in the same scene, which you can see below, a tragic (and presumably false) origin story was shown, suggesting how Rick might have turned from a kindly scientist to a galaxy-roving nihilist after the tragic death of his wife and daughter.
+The first episode of series 3 also included a tragic (and presumably false) origin story, suggesting how Rick might have turned from a kindly scientist to a galaxy-roving nihilist after the tragic death of his wife and daughter.
 Despite all the tragedy, the agent was far more focused on the incomparable deliciousness of the sauce:

 Oh, by the way, here’s a cheesy 1998 advert for the sauce: